Qigong Bouncing Guide

 2. Slightly bend your knees.

-3. Begin to jump, but your feet should not leave the ground.
+3. Begin to bounce, but your feet should not leave the ground.

 4. Focus on “bouncing” on your heels, finding a gentle and steady rhythm that is easy on your joints.